An Online Framework to Interact and Efficiently Compute Linear Layouts of Graphs: Description of the System

 \subsection{The Client Side}

 The client side is web-based, developed with standard tools (e.g., \texttt{HTML}, \texttt{jQuery} and \texttt{yFiles}~\cite{DBLP:conf/gd/WieseEK00}, which is free for academic usage) and operates in two modes; the \emph{editing} and the \emph{view} (see Figs.~\ref{fig:editingmode} and~\ref{fig:viewmode}).
 In the editing mode, the user creates the graph and specifies the constraints of the linear layout to be computed (if any).
-The graph is created through a graph editor supporting basic interaction with graphs (e.g., creation and deletion of vertices and edges, navigation over the graph, panning, zooming, e.t.c.), that we configured appropriately to meet our needs.
+The graph is created through a graph editor supporting basic interaction with graphs (e.g., creation and deletion of vertices and edges, navigation over the graph, panning, zooming, e.t.c.), that we configured appropriately to meet the needs of a domain expert.
 The graph editor is accompanied with a \emph{configuration panel} (refer to the bottom part of Fig.~\ref{fig:editingmode}), where the user can configure the type of the layout, as well as, define different constraints on it.
-More precisely, the following functions are currently supported:
+More precisely, the following functionalities are currently supported:

-\myparagraph{Specification of the type of the linear layout} Through the configuration panel, the user defines the number of available \emph{pages} (i.e., stacks or queues) of the linear layout to be computed.
-The current implementation supports up to four pages, in total.
-In a subsequent step, the user defines the \emph{type} (i.e., stack or queue) of each of the pages of the linear layout.
-In this way, the system provides support both for stack and queue layouts, but also for \textit{mixed layouts}, in which some of the pages are stacks, while some others are queues; see, e.g,~\cite{DBLP:conf/gd/Pupyrev17}.
+\myparagraph{Specification of the type of the linear layout} Through the configuration panel, the user defines the number of available \emph{pages} (i.e., stacks, queues, riques and deques) of the linear layout to be computed.
+By default, the system supports four pages, in total.
+However, the total number of pages can be adjusted through the view menu, which allows adding and removing pages.
+In a subsequent step, the user defines the \emph{type} (i.e., stack, queue, rique or deque) of each of the pages of the linear layout.
+In this way, the system provides support both for mixed layouts as well; see, e.g,~\cite{DBLP:conf/gd/Pupyrev17}.

-\myparagraph{Specification of structural constraints} In a stack (queue) layout of a graph, the subgraphs induced by the edges of each of its stacks (queues) are outerplanar~\cite{DBLP:journals/jct/BernhartK79} (arched-level planar~\cite{DBLP:journals/siamcomp/HeathR92}, respectively).
-Besides the number and the type of the available pages of the linear layout, the user can also impose additional structural constraints on these subgraphs.
-Currently, for each of the available pages, the user can choose one of the following options; not to impose any restriction on the subgraph induced by the edges of a particular page (apart from those that are necessarily imposed by the type of the page), or to restrict the subgraph induced by the edges of a particular page to be either a matching~or~a~tree.
+\myparagraph{Specification of structural constraints} Besides the number and the type of the available pages of the linear layout, the user can also impose additional structural constraints on the graphs induced by the edges of each of the available pages.
+Currently, for each of the available pages, the user can choose one of the following options; not to impose any restriction (apart from those that are necessarily imposed by the type of the page), or to restrict the subgraph induced by the edges of a particular page to be either a matching or a tree.